THE HISTORY OF SAPPORO DENTAL COLLEGE AND HOSPITAL

-Bangladesh is a developing country in South-Asia with a population of about 150 million and an alarmingly inadequate number of dentists.
+Bangladesh is a developing country in South Asia with a population of about 150 million and an alarmingly inadequate number of dentists.
 The ratio of dentist-patient being one of the lowest in the world.
-The scarcity of fund and skilled manpower in Bangladesh are notable factor to hinder the development of health sector.
+The scarcity of funds and skilled manpower in Bangladesh are notable factors to hinder the development of the health sector.
 It is proven over the years that it is almost impossible for the Government alone to implement a well-structured health policy for its huge population.
 In this context, it became imperative for the Government to consider alternative approaches to cope up with this basic human need.
-Considering the magnitude of the problem, the Government has been encouraging private sector to share the burden and help improvement of the health care services in the country.
-Responding to the Government policy many non-Government medical college and hospitals were established in the past decades and the setting up of a good number is also underway.
+Considering the magnitude of the problem, the Government has been encouraging the private sector to share the burden and help the improvement of the health care services in the country.
+Responding to the Government policy many non-Government medical colleges and hospitals were established in the past decades and the setting up of a good number is also underway.
 However, the expansion in the area of dentistry is still far below the desired level.

-The establishment of Sapporo Dental College for uplifting the quality of dental education and service in true sense was the brain-child of Prof. Dr. Mohiuddin Ahmed.
-The need of a private dental college was initially felt while Dr Ahmed and Dr. Hannan were students in Dhaka Dental College- the only Dental institution in the country in late nineteen seventies.
+The establishment of Sapporo Dental College for uplifting the quality of dental education and service in a true sense was the brainchild of Prof. Dr. Mohiuddin Ahmed.
+The need for a private dental college was initially felt while Dr. Ahmed and Dr. Hannan were students in Dhaka Dental College- the only Dental institution in the country in the late nineteen seventies.
 During that period the Oral Health care delivery system was in its primary stage and there was a substantial lack of quality dental education in the country.

-The journey between Sapporo and Dhaka began back in 1983 with enrollment of Prof. Dr. M.A.Hannan, _rst Bangladeshi student enrolled in Hokkaido University, School of Dentistry under Prof. Jun Ishikwa.
-The next Bangladeshi student to follow was Prof. Dr. Mohiuddin Ahmed under Prof. Masaaki Kwamura.
-During his study in graduate school, Dr. Mohiuddin discussed about his ideas for improvement of oral health service in Bangladesh and the dream of establishing a private dental college with Professor Kawamura.
+The journey between Sapporo and Dhaka began back in 1983 with the enrollment of Prof. Dr. M.A.Hannan, _rst Bangladeshi student enrolled in Hokkaido University, School of Dentistry under Prof. Jun Ishikawa.
+The next Bangladeshi student to follow was Prof. Dr. Mohiuddin Ahmed under Prof. Masaaki Kawamura.
+During his study in graduate school, Dr. Mohiuddin discussed his ideas for the improvement of oral health service in Bangladesh and the dream of establishing a private dental college with Professor Kawamura.
 After many hours of elaborate discussion Professor Kawamura _nally endorsed the idea.
 Later under the planning of Prof. Kawamura and Dr. Mohiuddin, Bangladeshi students were enrolled in deferent departments to form a team of manpower essential for establishing the dream institution- “Sapporo Dental College”.
-Other Professors of Hokkaido University were also very sympathetic and o_ered their whole-hearted support for realization of the project.
-They were Prof. Akira Amemiya, Prof. Hirokata Shimokobe, Prof. Yasunori Totsuka and Prof. Nobue Inoue, along with numerous number of well wishers and friends.
+Other Professors of Hokkaido University were also very sympathetic and o_ered their wholehearted support for the realization of the project.
+They were Prof. Akira Amemiya, Prof. Hirokata Shimokobe, Prof. Yasunori Totsuka, and Prof. Nobue Inoue, along with numerous well-wishers and friends.

-The process of implementation of the dream began with the establishment of “Sapporo Dental Care” in 1993 with an aim to provide service to the patient in multi disciplinary team approach.
+The process of implementation of the dream began with the establishment of “Sapporo Dental Care” in 1993 with an aim to provide service to the patient in the multidisciplinary team approach.

 Dr. Mohiuddin Ahmed and Dr. M. A. Hannan _rst started working in the clinic and gradually Dr. M.A.
-Sikder, Dr. M. U. Chowdhury and Dr. Asad-uz-Zaman joined the team of “Sapporo Dental care” after completing their graduate school at Hokkaido University.
-In order to make the services available to a greater number of people other dentists competent in deferent field of specialization joined their hands to this team notably Dr. Abul Hassan Mahmud and Dr. Lamiya Chowdhury.
-The team worked relentlessly for realization of their prime objective for many years.
-Eventually the concept started taking the real shape with natural transformation from “Sapporo Dental Care” into “Sapporo Dental College and Hospital” in the year 2000.
+Sikder, Dr. M. U. Chowdhury, and Dr. Asad-uz-Zaman joined the team of “Sapporo Dental care” after completing their graduate school at Hokkaido University.
+In order to make the services available to a greater number of people, other dentists competent in different fields of specialization joined their hands to this team notably Dr. Abul Hassan Mahmud and Dr. Lamiya Chowdhury.
+The team worked relentlessly for the realization of their prime objective for many years.
+Eventually, the concept started taking the real shape with the natural transformation from “Sapporo Dental Care” into “Sapporo Dental College and Hospital” in the year 2000.

 The main goal for establishing this institution was to promote the level of dental education and health care by reducing the consistent shortage of well-trained oral health manpower in the country with a view to developing oral health care facilities in Bangladesh in line with global standards of scientific and technological development and proficiency achieved in this field.
 In